Programs and Activities

 Hoffler Creek offers a variety of educational programming throughout the year highlighting many aspects of the preserve.
 Whatever your interest--identifying edible plants, getting comfortable in a kayak, learning about butterflies, bats and birds, quietly musing on the beauty of nature--you will find lifelong learning opportunities to enjoy here.

 Hoffler Creek Wildlife Preserve is operated as a “passive use facility” with an emphasis placed on preserving and protecting wildlife habitat.
-While certain higher impact activities are restricted, visitors are welcome to enjoy the beauty of Hoffler Creek Wildlife Preserve through many different uses:
+While certain higher impact activities are restricted, visitors are welcome to enjoy the beauty of Hoffler Creek Wildlife Preserve through a variety of activities:

 - Hiking the trails that wind through the surrounding forest, vast lake and teeming salt marsh environments.
 Download our Trail Map as a .pdf or link to one of our trail guides for any of the specific trails below: